NYUCCL/psiTurk/CONTRIBUTING.md

 ### How are decisions made?

-In general, all decisions affecting psiTurk, big and small, follow the same 3 steps:
+In general, all decisions affecting **psiTurk**, big and small, follow the same 3 steps:

 * Step 1: Open a pull request.
 Anyone can do this.